What we do

 Our origins date from 1901, as a members’ co-operative, and even today we operate as an Industrial and Provident Society, whereby we are owned, managed and funded by our members.
 Individual and Life members each receive one £1 share and have the right to vote at our AGM; while Associations, Local Authorities, District Bodies and Federations receive one 10p share per group and can have one vote per group at our AGM.

 We are a small but dynamic organisation, comprising of six paid staff members based at our head office in Corby, plus a Management Committee and three Local Authority Reps, a President and Treasurer – all of whom are volunteers.
 We have recently adopted the working name of ‘The National Allotment Society’, to help people better understand who we are and what we do, but when it comes to official business we are still the National Society of Allotment and Leisure Gardeners Limited (our registered name).

-In 2011, His Royal Highness the Prince of Wales kindly agreed to become the Patron of the Society.
+In 2011, HM King Charles III kindly agreed to become the Patron of the Society.
 As an avid gardener himself and advocate of green issues, we look forward to working more closely with him in the future.